Skip to main content

 Project Updates

 The Buffalo Flats Floodplain Planning project includes both Little Creek and Catherine Creek on property owned by Buffalo Peak Land & Livestock, LLC.
 Little Creek and Catherine Creek restoration designs are on separate timelines because of differences in their size and scale, physical modifications and infrastructure, and water rights that must be considered.
 The accuracy and quality of analysis is much higher if the two stream systems are evaluated separately, while still considering the entire project as a combined area.
-Due to its lesser complexity, Little Creek is furthest along; on-ground project activities in Little Creek are expected to start prior to work on Catherine Creek.
+Due to its lesser complexity, Little Creek is furthest along; on-ground project activities in Little Creek are expected to start prior to activities on Catherine Creek.

 Catherine Creek: At the request of the Union SWCD and the technical team, the Oregon Department of Transportation (ODOT) is assisting by conducting a feasibility study and cost estimates for alternative alignments of Highway 203 along Catherine Creek on the Buffalo Peak Land & Livestock property.
 ODOT began this work in summer 2023 with site surveys to develop an elevation layer of the area.
 Alternatives for a new alignment and location of Highway 203 are being developed with consideration of safety concerns, maintenance, weather impacts, construction feasibility, cost, and environmental impacts.
 This feasibility study is scheduled to take place through 2024.
 The Catherine Creek portion of the project and potential changes to the alignment of Highway 203 are only conceptual ideas at this time.
 No designs have been developed and no action is being taken for actual on-ground construction.